karenyyng/clustering/notes/project_specifics.md

 # Action plan
 ## Questions that need to be addressed
-* whether we have enough data for clustering and testing hypothesis
+* whether we have enough data for clustering and testing hypotheses
 * determine the number of subcluster(s) or put unwanted (foreground / background) data in their own subclusters
-* assign membership with some confidence / credible estimates?
+* assign membership of data points with some confidence / credible estimates
 * weight our data points to represent the underlying physical properties / uncertainties
 * find best way(s) to represent the spatial distributions of each set of